-Message Description Failed to open the SCM handle.
+Message Description Failed to open the service service name.
 Error = Error code.
-The agent fails to get a handle to the Service Control Manager (SCM).
-This could occur if the specified SCM database does not exist or the requested access is denied.
-Solution: Verify that SCM can be run on the host.
-See the associated Windows error code for more information.
+The agent failed to open the service from the SCM.
+Solution: Check whether the service is present in the SCM.
+Failed to query the status of the service service name.
+Error = Error code.
+The agent failed to query the state of the service.
+Solution: Check whether the service is present in the SCM.
 The service service name is not in stopped state.
 The agent is trying to start the service.
 But the service is in an invalid state.
 Solution: Check the state of the service.
+Failed to set the virtual computer name in the environment of the service service name.
+Error = Error code.
+This is a VCS internal error.
+Solution: Contact Veritas Technical Support.
 Failed to start the service service name.
-Error = Error code The agent failed to start the service.
+Error = Error code.
+The agent failed to start the service.
 Solution: Verify if you can start the service from the Windows Services console.
 If the service starts successfully, stop the service.
 If the service does not start, see the associated Windows error code for more information.
-SQL Server Instance name is not specified.
-Agent will operate on the default instance.
-No value spaced-out for SQL Server instance name.
-Agent would operate on the default SQL Server instance.
-Failed to set the virtual computer name in the environment of the service service name.
-Error = Error code.
-This is a VCS internal error.
-Solution: Contact Symantec Technical Support.
 The service service name did not start within the specified time limit.
 The agent failed to start the service within the time limit as specified in the SQLOnlineTimeout attribute.
-Solution: If the system is slow, you can modify the SQLOnlineTimeout attribute value to accomodate the time that the service takes to start.
+Solution: If the system is slow, you can modify the SQLOnlineTimeout attribute value to accommodate the time that the service takes to start.
 Failed to wait for the service service name to start.
 Error = Error code.
 This is a VCS internal error.
-Solution: Contact Symantec Technical Support.
+Solution: Contact Veritas Technical Support.
+Sql script failed.
+Enable DBG1 Logging for the Script output.
+The SQL script failed to monitor the SQL Server instance.
+See the script output for more information.